nictuku/vscode-jsonnet/README.md

   pane, or in the current pane if active window is pane 3 (since vscode only allows 3 panes).
 Default: bound to `shift+ctrl+i` (or `shift+cmd+i` on macOS).
-* `jsonnet.previewToSide`: Compiles the Jsonnet file to JSON, places result in a "preview" window in the current active pane.
-Default: no keybinding.
-* `jsonnet.extStrs`: An object of variable, value pairs.
-Allows you to customize the external variables passed to the `jsonnet` command line.
-It can be particularly useful to set this in a workspace configuration, so that you can set different variables on a per-project basis.
-* `jsonnet.outputFormat`: A choice of two string literals: `["json", "yaml"]`.
-This tells the extension what format you'd like the output to be (_i.e._, allows you to either output JSON or YAML).

 [jsonnet]: http://jsonnet.org/ "Jsonnet"
 [jsonnet-demo]: https://raw.githubusercontent.com/heptio/vscode-jsonnet/master/images/kube-demo.gif